ucg8j/blog/_drafts/1970-01-01-notes-on-maintaining-a-blog.md

 `jpegoptim image.jpg` will losslessly compress an image and replace the file.

-Reach a target kilabyte size using the size parameter `jpegoptim image.jpg -S 128`.
+Reach a target kilobyte size using the size parameter `jpegoptim image.jpg -S 128`.

 [Further usage](http://ask.xmodulo.com/compress-jpeg-images-command-line-linux.html).